uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

-A very interesting insight that I can offer is that in the generated TiKZ code, GPT-4 provided documentation, sectioning and labeling the lines used to generate the head, body, tail, the eye and the horn.
+A very interesting insight that I can offer is that in the generated TiKZ code, GPT-4 provided documentation, sectioning and labeling the graphical objects used to generate the head, body, tail, the eye and the horn.

 <br>

-Why does it appear to be “worse” than their result you might ask?
-Unfortunately, (or fortunately, depending on the viewpoint) the public facing version of GPT-4 was “dumbed down” and fine-tuned further, mainly for reasons of safety.
+Why does it appear to be *worse* than their result?
+Unfortunately, (or fortunately, depending on the viewpoint) the public facing version of GPT-4 was dumbed down and tuned further, mainly for reasons of safety.

 <br>